QuickBooks Blog

 The Heinz Endowments Foundation provides grants for organizations focused on sustainability, arts, and more.
 Their diverse funding portfolio tackles a wide range of challenges, from environmental conservation and clean energy initiatives to fostering vibrant arts communities and cultural preservation efforts.

-note icon Showcase your business's strengths and experience by including financial projections and data that demonstrate your potential for success.
+note icon Showcase your business's strengths and experience by including financial forecasts and data that demonstrate your potential for success.

 How to apply for a small business grant

 Competition for grants is often very high.
 It’s important to spend your time wisely by only applying for grants that are a good fit.
 This approach can help you use your time most efficiently and hopefully secure funding sooner.
-Follow these steps to start the grant application process.
+Follow these steps to start the grant application process and get funding for your business.

 1. Find grant options to apply for